 "If you think I'm leaving you alone tonight, you're wrong."

 To be honest, she wanted him to stay.
-She had already been mentally preparing herself for the horrible, sleepless night that usually followed these episodes, and having someone with her might make it less miserable.
+She'd already been mentally preparing herself for the horrible, sleepless night that usually followed these episodes, and having someone with her might make it less miserable.

-If he was surprised that she agreed so easily, he did not show it.
+If he was surprised that she agreed so easily, he didn't show it.

-Kate stood and made her way to the bedroom, stopping when she realized Castle was not following her.
-She turned around to find him putting the upended pillows back on her couch.
-He then picked up the bottle and glass that he had pried away from her earlier and took them to the kitchen.
+Kate stood and made her way to the bedroom, stopping when she realized Castle wasn't following her.
+She turned to find him putting the upended pillows back on her couch and righting her end table, picking up the bottle and glass he'd pried away from her earlier and taking them to the kitchen.

-"I can't believe I did that," she said softly as she watched Castle pour the alcohol down the sink.
+"I can't believe I did that," she uttered softly as Castle poured the alcohol down the sink.